starchildluke/astro/src/content/posts/thoughts-loneliness-blogging.md

 I've also noticed a lot of talk about how "blogs are back" (reader: they never left), how "you should get a blog" followed by a million recommendations on where to build one (there are arguably _too_ many options) and what blogs are/aren't and why you should/shouldn't write things.
 For anyone on the outside looking in, these are unnecessary barriers to entry.
 It's one thing to say that _you_ don't do certain things but to put them out as suggestions for others does more harm than good.
 I don't know if this reflects a wider blogosphere ideology but it makes me uncomfortable and I've been doing this stuff for nearly 2 decades!

 We should be welcoming and offer everyone the space and grace to write what they want without harming people or punching down and engage with writers whether they're first-timers or veterans.
-If people own their own containt on their own domains, it should be uniquely there's and not coloured by arbitrary unwritten rules.
+If people own their own content on their own domains, it should be uniquely there's and not coloured by arbitrary unwritten rules.
 I honestly don't care if you call it a blog or a digital garden as long as you're writing what you want and enjoy it.
 Why should anyone care?

 ## Where are the Black personal bloggers?